One-Step Offline Distillation of Diffusion-based Models via Koopman Modeling: Abstract

 \section{Abstract}

 Diffusion-based generative models have demonstrated exceptional performance, yet their iterative sampling procedures remain computationally expensive.
 A prominent strategy to mitigate this cost is \emph{distillation}, with \emph{offline distillation} offering particular advantages in terms of efficiency, modularity, and flexibility.
 In this work, we identify two key observations that motivate a principled distillation framework: (1) while diffusion models have been viewed through the lens of dynamical systems theory, powerful and underexplored tools can be further leveraged; and (2) diffusion models inherently impose structured, semantically coherent trajectories in latent space.
 Building on these observations, we introduce the \textit{Koopman Distillation Model (\methodname)}, a novel offline distillation approach grounded in Koopman theory---a classical framework for representing nonlinear dynamics linearly in a transformed space. \methodname~encodes noisy inputs into an embedded space where a learned linear operator propagates them forward, followed by a decoder that reconstructs clean samples.
 This enables single-step generation while preserving semantic fidelity.
-We provide theoretical justification for our approach: (1) under mild assumptions, the learned diffusion dynamics admit a finite-dimensional Koopman representation; and (2) proximity in the Koopman latent space correlates with semantic similarity in the generated outputs, allowing for effective trajectory alignment.
-Empirically, \methodname~achieves state-of-the-art performance across standard \emph{offline distillation} benchmarks---improving FID scores by up to 40\% in a single generation step.
-All implementation details and code for the experimental setups are provided in our \href{https://github.com/azencot-group/KDM}{\textbf{GitHub - https://github.com/azencot-group/KDM}}, or in our \href{https://sites.google.com/view/koopman-distillation-model/}{\textbf{project page - https://sites.google.com/view/koopman-distillation-model}}.
+We provide theoretical justification for our approach: (1) under mild assumptions, the learned diffusion dynamics admit a finite-dimensional Koopman representation; and (2) proximity in the Koopman latent space correlates with semantic similarity in the generated outputs, allowing for effective trajectory alignment. \methodname~achieves highly competitive performance across standard \emph{offline distillation} benchmarks.